ucsdlib/data-gis-lab/tutorials/SMP-offline-setup.md

     1. Select “I have received an authorization file from Esri and am now ready to finish the authorization process”
 12. Follow the steps

-If you were able to connect the offline computer to the internet for the authorization process, you could proceed at step 5 with the remaining steps that are much easier.
-Once the authorization was finished, you could disconnect the computer and proceed with Geocoding.